protz/dagstuhl-rust-2025/2-Proposal.md

 # Expected results (outcome) of the seminar

 We expect several outcomes, in no particular order:
-- a list of concrete engineering problems that ought to be fixed in Rust to facilitate tool expressiveness and effectiveness;
+- a systematic approach for the Rust compiler to facilitate the development of reasoning tools, along with concrete tasks to implement it;
-- additional and/or improved common, shared engineering infrastructure to develop new tools for Rust
+- a shared common infrastructure to develop new tools for Rust;
 - new lines of work towards clarifying the semantics of Rust and ultimately improving the language specification;
-- a survey (or SoK) on the state of Rust verification and/or analysis tools;
+- a survey of the state of Rust verification and analysis tools;
-- a taxonomy of Rust vulnerabilities and pitfalls, as well as formal properties of interest to prevent them -- this could foster new avenues for fresh research
+- a taxonomy of Rust language features, coding idioms, and program properties to guide the further development of analysis and verification techniques
-- a benchmarking suite for static analysis (covering different Rust features, common classes of vulnerabilities identified above), and a "proof ladder" for deductive verification tools, fostering comparison and development of tooling
+- a benchmarking suite based on this taxonomy, including a series of verification challenges of increasing difficulty for analysis and verification tools, fostering comparison and development of tooling

-PM: I would de-emphasize "engineering" in the proposal.
-We all agree on the importance of tool development, but many academics interpret "engineering" as the opposite of "science" ("something is *just* engineering").

-PM: We might want to make the distinction between safe and unsafe Rust more explicit.
-One can view most of the verification work on Rust as either (1) leveraging the guarantees of safe Rust to make verification simpler, or (2) proving that unsafe Rust is actually safe and has the intended behavior.
-For many practical applications, tools will have to support both, but it is an open problem how to get there.

-BP: I'm not sure SoK is a sufficiently well-known acronym to use here.

-BP: Same concern as above re: "vulnerabilities"

-BP: What is a "proof ladder"?
-JP: set of representative examples in order of increasing difficulty

-BP: Some additional ideas:
-- A shared understanding of the advantages and disadvantages of existing analysis techniques
+- a shared understanding of the advantages and disadvantages of existing analysis techniques;
-- New directions for combining the best ideas from existing analysis techniques
+- new directions for combining the best ideas from existing analysis techniques;
-- A call to arms for formalization experts, pointing them at critical, understudied places in the Rust language
+- a call to arms for formalization experts, pointing them at critical, understudied places in the Rust language;
-- New ideas for increasing adoption of these tools and techniques by the Rust community
+- new ideas for increasing adoption of these tools and techniques by the Rust community.

 # Ideas about the structure of the seminar

 Aim for a short seminar (3 days):

-    Day 1, morning: Quick presentations from all participants (20 minutes) about their tools, scope, expressiveness, and common difficulties interacting with Rust
+    Day 1, morning: Quick presentations from all participants (10 minutes) about their tools, scope, expressiveness, and common difficulties interacting with Rust

 BP: 20 minutes each, right?
 JP: yes
+PM: I changed this to 10.
+Even for a small seminar, letting everybody speak for 20mins does not seem feasible.

     All working groups come with a summary to the broader audience at the end of each session Day 1, afternoon: Working Groups
-        * Survey of RUSTSEC to distill common classes of vulnerabilities (BP: Same as above re: vulnerabilities)
+        * Analysis and verification challenges (language features, idioms, program properies)
-        * Overview of the Rust semantics, and missing/misunderstood concepts
+        * Rust semantics with a focus on unclear concepts
-        * Discussion of a common specification language for Rust
+        * A common specification language for Rust

     Day 2, morning: Working groups
-        * Suite of testcases for common classes of vulnerabilities
+        * Benchmark suite
         * Focus groups for new analysis areas
         * Discussion of well-established C verification tools, and connections/applicability to Rust
         * Interacting with the Rust compiler, and common engineering challenges

     Day 2, afternooon:
         * "VerifyThis"-like challenge for deductive verification tools
-        * "AnalyzeThat"-like challenge for static analysis tools, using testcases established in the morning
+        * "AnalyzeThat"-like challenge for static analysis tools, using benchmarks established in the morning

     Day 3, morning:
         * Debrief of differences, strengths and weaknesses of existing tools, based on day 2 challenge